ttencate/tis/README.md

 Features
 --------

+Tis has nearly all of the features you might expect from a modern Tetris:

 - All seven tetromino shapes.
 - Block movement and rotation.
 - Key repeats.
 - Soft and hard drop.
+- Lock delay.
 - Line clearing.
 - Look-ahead to the upcoming block.
 - Wall kicks.